zowe/docs-site/docs/extend/extend-apiml/websocket.md

 ## Limitations

 Different HTTP status code errors may result.
-The WebSocket session starts before the session between the Gateway and the service starts.
-When a failure occurs when connecting to a service, the WebSocket session terminates with the WebSocket close code and a description of the failure occurred between the Gateway and the Service rather than an HTTP error code.
+The WebSocket session starts before the session starts between the Gateway and the service.
+When a failure occurs when connecting to a service, the WebSocket session terminates with the WebSocket close code and a description of the failure that occurred between the Gateway and the Service rather than an HTTP error code.